ArnoldDP/OStim-Community-Modlist/README.md

  It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that stays true to The Elder Scrolls style, while adding plenty of spicy roleplay opportunities :^)

-The gameplay mods are just simple enhancers to the vanilla Skyrim experience.
+The gameplay mods are customizable enhancers to the vanilla Skyrim experience.
 A lot of subjective quest mods were avoided because they could cause unnecessary bloat.

 </details>